hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### P0 — Full-graph memory feasibility

-The current full YOLO compile reaches scheduling and requests 604,800 bytes of TCDM, down from 1,659,008 bytes.
+The current full YOLO compile reaches scheduling and reports 563,200 bytes of TCDM, down from 1,659,008 bytes.
 Reduce this to the 520,192-byte allocatable limit without adding a scalar or CPU fallback: